 * PDF - Portable Document Format, created by Adobe for Adobe Acrobate.
 Examples of PDF viewers are Adobe Reader, Foxit Reader, Nitro PDF reader, PDF-XChange Viewer, Xpdf, and many more.
 Content in PDF is usually scaled for A4 or letter size, which becomes unreadable when reduced in order to fit the small screens on smartphones.

 * RTF - Rich Text Format is the format supported by most word processing programs such as Microsoft Word, WordPerfect, etc.

-A: The public (walk-in users) may be permitted access to most, but not all, licenced ebooks, but only within the physical premises of Lund University Libraries.
-By "the public" is meant all users that are not affiliated with Lund University, i.e. not registered students or staff.
-Please note that alumni are not considered as authorized users.
+A: By "the public" is meant all users that are not affiliated with Lund University, i.e. not registered students or staff.
+The public may be permitted access to most, but not all, licenced ebooks, but only within the physical premises of Lund University Libraries.
+Please note that LU alumni and persons employed at Region Skåne or ESS, are not considered as authorized users.
 Please contact firstname.lastname@example.org if you are in any doubt as to what is allowed.